hashicorp/hello-vault-go/README.md

 2022/01/11 20:28:34 connecting to "postgres" database @ database:5432 with username "v-approle-dev-read-Yzob1xVLehrxpZzLIHJl-1641932914"
 2022/01/11 20:28:34 connecting to "postgres" database: success!
 ```

+> **NOTE**: the third time we fetch database credentials (at `20:28:34` in the
+> log) is due to the auth token expiring.
+Any leases created by a token get
+> revoked when the token is revoked.

 ## Integration Tests